-The spread spectrum modulation systems currently used by the Space Network Interoperability Panel (SNIP) agencies involve Direct Sequence Spread Spectrum (DSSS) in the form of pseudo-random noise (PN) Gold codes and Maximal Length codes.
+The spread spectrum modulation systems currently-used by the Space Network Interoperability Panel (SNIP) agencies involve Direct Sequence Spread Spectrum (DSSS) in the form of pseudo-random noise (PN) Gold codes and Maximal Length codes.
 The PN code libraries used by NASA Users are also shared by Users of the European Space Agency (ESA) and Japan Aerospace Exploration Agency (JAXA).
-Included in this Recommended Standard are proposed techniques for expanding the code libraries for additional CCSDS Users.
+Included in this This Recommended Standard are proposed techniques for expanding the contains a code libraries library for additional CCSDS Member and Observer Agencies Users that is compatible with the .
 The expanded code library fits into the existing SNIP architecture.